The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Acknowledgements

 SMR and SG are supported by The University of Auckland doctoral scholarship.
 MMB is supported by the Boninchi Foundation and the Swiss National Science Foundation (project number CRSII5\_213497).
 JJE and MMB acknowledge support by the University of Auckland and funding from the Royal Society Te Ap\=arangi of New Zealand Marsden Grant Scheme.

 The authors wish to acknowledge the use of New Zealand eScience Infrastructure (NeSI) high performance computing facilities, consulting support and/or training services as part of this research.
-New Zealand’s national facilities are provided by NeSI and funded jointly by NeSI’s collaborator institutions and through the Ministry of Business, Innovation \& Employment’s Research Infrastructure programme.
-URL https://www.nesi.org.nz.
+New Zealand’s national facilities are provided by NeSI and funded jointly by NeSI’s collaborator institutions and through the Ministry of Business, Innovation \& Employment’s Research Infrastructure programme. \url{https://www.nesi.org.nz}.